SideSlide - Tour

 The workspace is expandable beyond its limits by the use of containers.
 New containers' size is initialized to a default value that can be manually adjusted by holding down the left mouse button and dragging it from the bottom-right corner, or by right or middle-clicking the bottom right corner to auto-size it:

-Containers offer a versatile solution for organizing an array of elements.
-These encompass file and directory shortcuts, RSS news feeds, notes, URLs, images, and even the option to integrate folder connectors linking to physical folders on the disk (please note that this experimental feature is not covered in this tour).
-The beauty of containers lies in their ability to be detached from the workspace, shrunk and folded to occupy minimal space, repositioned (with Ctrl+Z for undoing a move and Ctrl+Y for redoing), resized, renamed, rearranged, and even customized with varying colors, among other options.
+Containers offer a solution for organizing an array of elements.
+These include file and directory shortcuts, RSS news feeds, notes, URLs, images, and even the option to integrate folder connectors linking to physical folders on the disk (please note that this experimental feature is not covered in this tour).
+Containers have the ability to be detached from the workspace, shrunk and folded to occupy minimal space, repositioned, resized (with Ctrl+Z for undoing a move/resize operations and Ctrl+Y for redoing), renamed, rearranged, and even customized with varying colors, among other options.
 Add multiple shortcuts to the same container and group a bunch of them together using tags, or simply start multiple shortcuts at once.

 - Using a container to manage a project

-Tip: Change the name of a single container to #STARTUP (the number sign followed by the word STARTUP in all caps) and all of the shortcuts inside will be launched when SideSlide starts.
-This feature is useful to quickly add/remove startup programs when SideSlide is set to start with Windows.
+Tip: Rename a single container to #STARTUP (a hashtag followed by the word STARTUP in all caps) to automatically launch all the shortcuts inside it when SideSlide starts.
+This feature is ideal for quickly adding or removing startup programs when SideSlide is configured to launch with Windows.

-The following clip illustrates the fundamental operations that can be performed with containers within the workspace:
+The following clip illustrates the basic operations that can be performed with containers within the workspace:

 - Container basics

-• Select Tag/Refresh RSS: This button is used to refresh selected RSS news feeds when the container is a news feed container, or to list container shortcuts that belong to the same tag (more on that below).
+• Select Tag/Refresh RSS: Use this button to refresh RSS feeds in a news feed container or to list shortcuts with the same tag in a shortcut container (details below).

 • Move the mouse over the Shrink/Expand button to expand shrunken containers.
 Click the container icon to expand it, double-click an empty space to shrink it back.